OWASP/OdTM/guide/lab1_introduction.md

 Also several [other techniques](https://insights.sei.cmu.edu/sei_blog/2018/12/threat-modeling-12-available-methods.html) exist.

-You can use the [OWASP Threat Dragon](https://github.com/OWASP/threat-dragon-desktop/releases) desktop application to manage threat models, apply mitigations, and create reports (here is [its documentation](https://docs.threatdragon.org/).
+You can use the [OWASP Threat Dragon](https://github.com/OWASP/threat-dragon-desktop/releases) desktop application to manage threat models, apply mitigations, and create reports (there is [its documentation](https://docs.threatdragon.org/)).
 Threat Dragon has a built-in threat rule engine, supporting the STRIDE, CIA, LINDDUN techniques.
 However, we use here original ontology-driven approach, based on domain-specific threat models, and implemented by own [OdTMServer](instruction.md) application.